ChernyshevT/LTPLib_project/README.md

 > In case of periodic boundary, the number of units along the axis should be even (otherwise race-condition will occur).

 > [!NOTE]
-> Not all every configurations correspond to valid problem.
+> Not all every configurations correspond to a valid problem.

 ### Iteration
 The method `poisson_eq.iter(w_relax: float) -> float` performs one SOR iteration.